 So you can see how loss has certain associations with sadness (at the loss) or the missing (lost weight) similar to the loss of a loved one, and using positive terms, phrases and words for the purpose, is something you can chose to focus more on.

-If you spot anything that needs challenging on this front, we’re all human lol, please let me know and in exchange you can have a taster session for your efforts.
+If you spot anything that needs challenging on this front, as it turns out we’re all human.

 But for now here’s an exercise in language, let’s see what this does for you: